-So where did we start? ... our story so far
+So where do we start? ... our story so far

 Hartwood